NiceGuyEddie66/NiceGuyEddie66/README.md

 - 👋 Hi, I’m @NiceGuyEddie66
 - 👀 I’m interested in cooking, all kinds of sports on telly and music.
-- 🌱 I’m currently learning German and Spanish.
+- 🌱 I’m currently learning Web Development.
 - 📫 Get in touch by email edwardclary@gmail.com or just ask for my number.

 <!---